 I’ve put together a table of the top phosphorus sources so you can see where you actually get it from your diet.
 Note that many cereals and grain products are fortified with nutrients including phosphorus.

 The recommended daily allowance (RDA) of phosphorus is 700 mg for both male and female adults.

-There’s no issue with getting more, as long as it’s not an extreme amount from supplements.
+There’s no issue with getting more for most people, as long as it’s not an extreme amount from supplements.

 The Top Vegan Phosphorus Food Sources

 Below is a table of vegan foods in terms of phosphorus per 100 grams and per 100 calories.
 Click the headers to sort the data.